Jokendo-collab/R_codes/README.md

-# R_codes
+# Transcriptomic and Proteomic data analysis scrips
 Complete set of my R codes which I used in different analyses.
-The list may not be exhaustive and it may be used in doing the following analyses
+The list may not be exhaustive and it may be used in doing the following analyses:

 * Differential analysis
 * Gene Set Enrichment analysis